mjalexander97/Data-Science-Projects/README.md

    The final project for this class was to use a comprehensive data set of the 2016 election that contained polling results from all counties and states to gain insight into the election result.
 To accomplish this, the following data mining techniques were used:

-  - Cleaning and manipulating the data set to include the most important variables
+  - Cleaning and manipulating the data set to include the most important variables.
-  - Creating and interpreting visualizations using ggplot
+  - Creating and interpreting visualizations using ggplot.
-  - Dimensionality reduction of the data using Principal Component Analysis (PCA)
+  - Dimensionality reduction of the data using Principal Component Analysis.
-  - Classification with K-Nearest Neighbors, Decision Trees, and Logistic Regression
+  - Classification with K-Nearest Neighbors, Decision Trees, and Logistic Regression.

    The data set was provided by a professor.

 ## PSTAT 135: Big Data Analytics (PySpark)

    Over the course of a quarter, I worked with two other classmates to investigate whether the category of a Jeopardy question could be predicted based on the content of the question.
 The following programming skills were used:

-       * Data cleansing and preparation of the questions for analysis (tokenization, stop word removal, stemming, etc)
+   - Data cleansing and preparation of the questions for analysis (tokenization, stop word removal, stemming, etc).
-       * Creating Bisecting K-Means, Logistic Regression, and Naive Bayes classification models to answer our research question.
+   - Creating Bisecting K-Means, Logistic Regression, and Naive Bayes classification models to answer our research question.
 This involved creating a pipeline that used Hashing TF, IDF, and Indexing algorithms before running our three models.

    Our project was presented to the class during the final week of the quarter, along with a submission of a report with detailed explanations of our procedure and findings.
-The data set was found on Reddit.
+The data set was found via Kaggle.

 ## Visualization of Volunteer Hours by Location and Demographics of Volunteers, Partners in Education (Tableau, Microsoft Excel)